This document will cover the basics of how to create pages using layouts and snippets.

 7 Read More

-- How to Set Up the Mendix UI Framework with Scout
+- Set Up the Mendix UI Framework with Scout

-- How to Set Up the Mendix UI Framework with Koala
+- Set Up the Mendix UI Framework with Koala

-- How to Set Up the Mendix UI Framework with Just CSS
+- Set Up the Mendix UI Framework with Just CSS